Chapter Two: Taken By Surprise

 "How did you-"

 "The sedative you put in my drink wore off in an hour and half, not six," he said, one eyebrow raised.
 "You were here for almost a half hour with me still awake."
 A beat.
 "So, your employer's name is Fedorchak, is it?
-A man long suspected of being the leader of a so-called 'shadow division' of the Foreign Intelligence Service of Ukraine."
+Leader of the so-called 'shadow division' of the Foreign Intelligence Service of Ukraine."

 How does he know that?
 How could he have found that out?